DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/tables.md

 ## Context Menu
 Right-click a table element to display a context menu.
-The menu commands allows you to modify table properties and layout.
+You can use the menu's commands to modify the table's properties and layout.

 ![RichTextEditor-Tables-ContextMenu](../../images/rich-text-editor-tables-context-menu.png)